KarlP910/SelfCareApp/README.md

 ## 💡 Inspiration
 - We came accross this idea because the pandemic had a pretty negative effect on people so we thought we might try to create something that could cheer them up.
-- Also it was a category for the PolyHacks Hackathon 2022 so we thought it would be a great idea to help some people
+- Also it was a category for the PolyHacks Hackathon 2022 so we thought it would be a great idea to help some people.

 ## 💻 What it does
-- It's a website that regroup multiple techniques to mitigate stress and anxiety.You can really take care of your mental health and be better emotionnaly.
+- It's a website that regroups multiple techniques to mitigate stress and anxiety.
+You can really take care of your mental health and be better emotionally.
-- It regroups 4 principle techniques like relaxing music, motivationnal quotes, a journal and some yoga/breathing exercices
+- It regroups 4 principle techniques like relaxing music, motivational quotes, a journal and some yoga/breathing exercices.

 ## ⚙️ How we built it